Wednesday, February 25, 2009

 Dad: You climbed into dumpsters.

 Me: Yes.
 Yes I did.
 But time was an obstacle.
 And you said less than two hours.
 But you never said NO dumpsters.
 So I erred on the side of efficiency.
-Trash cans and beach bathrooms weren't going to cut it.

-Dad: Language?
+Dad: (grinning)

+Upon examining the cans closer, I realized that 24 of the cans were from Canada.
+No refund.
 I still remember how it hurt my pride to take that money.
 But the coffee grounds on my outstretched arm consoled me.
-I HAD earned it.
+I'd earned it.

 I caught a bluegill about an hour later.
 On my very own rod.
 It's a bummer that I didn't know how to get it off the hook, though.
 Poor thing made the whole ride back to my site with me, still on the hook.
 And he was scrappy, like me.